toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [exa](https://the.exa.website/) - Replacement for 'ls' written in Rust, with colors and several additional "views".
 As of today, the README says it is currently unmaintained and the only maintainer is unreachable.
 See `eza` for a maintained fork.
 * [eza](https://github.com/eza-community/eza) - eza is a modern, _maintained_ replacement for `ls`, built on `exa`.
 * [ll](https://github.com/antonmedv/ll) - ls with git status.
+* [lscoltui](https://github.com/breynard0/lscoltui) - A TUI tool for changing the colours of ls.
 * [lsd](https://github.com/lsd-rs/lsd) - This project is a rewrite of GNU ls with lots of added features like colors, icons, tree-view, more formatting options etc. The project is heavily inspired by the super colorls project.
 * [nat](https://github.com/willdoescode/nat) - Complete replacement for the `ls` command.
 * [pretty-ls](https://github.com/ix/pretty-ls) - Rust ls clone with pretty colors.